Ale-JRD/Trads/content/post/index-T1.md

 Gio joined me, walking at my side.

-「However… I have no intention of dying.
+“However… I have no intention of dying.
 The most important woman in my life is about to give birth to my child.
 Until I see that kid’s face, there’s no way I’m dying.
-So even if I have to die, I won’t.」
+So even if I have to die, I won’t.”

-「And yet, you’re still joining this battle.」
+“And yet, you’re still joining this battle.”

-「Of course I am.
-I’m doing this to protect the future of my unborn child… and the woman who’s bringing them into this world.」
+“Of course I am.
+I’m doing this to protect the future of my unborn child… and the woman who’s bringing them into this world.”

 “You already knew that, didn’t you?”, Gio grumbled.

 I smiled.

-「I feel the same way.」
+“I feel the same way.”

 I turned to look at the familiar who was watching me from Nyaki’s shoulder.

-「I’m not going to die.」
+“I’m not going to die.”

 I said.

-「We’re going to save our future.」
+“We’re going to save our future.”

 ---

-「—, …」
+“—, …”

 Landing on the ground, I felt a sharp pain.